 Statements and positions

 Liechtenstein has spoken on explosive weapons in populated areas in multilateral forums, primarily to express concern over the harms caused to civilians.
-Liechtenstein issued statements on explosive weapons in populated areas during UN Security Council open debates on the protection of civilians in armed conflict in 20101, and in August 2013, Liechtenstein called on all parties in conflict to strictly respect the principles of distinction and proportionality and avoid the use of explosive force in densely populated areas.2 At the UN General Assembly First Committee General Debate in October 2016, Liechtenstein expressed concern over explosive weapons in populated areas and support for the UN Secretary General’s “call upon parties to conflicts to refrain from using these weapons and to elaborate a political commitment to this effect”.3
+Liechtenstein issued statements on explosive weapons in populated areas during UN Security Council open debates on the protection of civilians in armed conflict in 20104 and in August 2013, Liechtenstein called on all parties in conflict to strictly respect the principles of distinction and proportionality and avoid the use of explosive force in densely populated areas.5 In 2024, Liechtenstein “noted that the widespread use in armed conflicts of explosive weapons in populated areas is a particularly disturbing trend in the violation of international humanitarian law.”6 In 2024, Liechtenstein called upon all states that have not yet done so to endorse the Political Declaration “and to fully and effectively implement it” both at the Security Council debate and UN General Assembly First Committee General debate7 At the latter, Liechtenstein also expressed concern about the increase in conflicts taking place in populated areas, as well as the use of explosive weapons herein, which has had a devastating impact on civilians.
+Liechtenstein expressed concern for the particularly alarming level of use of explosive weapons in Gaza, but also in Ukraine, Sudan and Myanmar, with immense humanitarian costs.8 At the UN General Assembly First Committee General Debate in October 2016, Liechtenstein expressed concern over explosive weapons in populated areas and support for the UN Secretary General’s “call upon parties to conflicts to refrain from using these weapons and to elaborate a political commitment to this effect”.9